marvinpinto/action-automatic-releases/README.md

 1. Upload `LICENSE.txt` and any `jar` files as release assets.
 1. Mark this release as a `pre-release`.

-You can see an example of the end result of this workflow [on this repository](../../../../releases/tag/latest).
+You can see a working example of this workflow over at [marvinpinto/actions](https://github.com/marvinpinto/actions/releases/tag/latest).

 ```yaml
 ---